mikrono/tModLoaderWiki_kr_ko/Mod.md

 ### public int GoreType(string name)

 Gets the type of the ModGore of this mod with the given name.
 Returns 0 if no ModGore with the given name is found.

+### public virtual void ChatInput(string text)

+Allows you to make anything happen whenever the player for this game inputs a message into the chat.